 Fairbanks Road to Route 13 Section Summary

-This section, although short, and relatively flat, compared to other sections I hiked is enjoyable.
+Although short and relatively flat compared to other sections I hiked, this section is enjoyable.

-The pond and walk along the dike was pretty and the woods on Kinney Hill are open providing nice views of the forest.
-The trail is dry, although if you go early in the morning expect dew on the dike and the field sections near Route 13.
+The pond and walk along the dike were pretty, and the woods on Kinney Hill were open, providing lovely forest views.
+The trail is dry, although if you go early in the morning, expect dew on the dike and the field sections near Route 13.

-I'm not a fan of field and lane walking, much less walking on roads, preferring the wooded sections.
-Even though this section had a lot of the former, I did enjoy the hike.
+I’m not a fan of field and lane walking, much less walking on roads, preferring the wooded sections.
+Even though this section had many of the former, I enjoyed the hike.

-Especially, the steeper section with the switchbacks.
-The woods is open with larger trees with no undergrowth.
+Especially the short steeper section with the switchbacks.
+The woods are open with larger trees with no undergrowth.

 MVFTW Section Rating

-If someone wanted company to complete the Onondaga trail I'd hike it again.
+If someone wanted the company to complete the Onondaga trail, I’d hike it again.

-I hope you got some thing from this article.
-In the future there will be more video for sure.
+I hope you got something from this article.
+In the future, there will be more videos for sure.

-As new articles are published on the different trail systems, additional links will be added to help bring more clarity to how all of these sections fit into each trail system.
+As new articles are published on the different trail systems, additional links will be added to help clarify how all of these sections fit into each trail system.

-If you have any questions, or would like to use any of the photos, please reach out to me and I'll get right back to you.
+If you have any questions or would like to use any of the photos, don’t hesitate to contact me, and I’ll get back to you.